airbadari/Mandelbrot_Set_Creator/README.md

 <strong>Scaling Factor:</strong> I was actually having trouble defining this well.
 I'm sure one of these will suffice:

-Given two similar shapes (similar as in the strict definition of the word):
+Given two similar shapes (similar as in the math definition of the word):
 1. Choose the same curve/side on both shapes and take its length.
 Divide the larger length by the smaller length to find the factor to scale from the smaller to the larger shape.
 1 over that to scale down.
 2. Lay one of the shapes on the plane.
 If you multiply all points on the shape by some factor $s$, the resulting shape will be congruent to the other shape.
 That's the scaling factor from the one you laid down to the other one.